Our last conference was a great success -

 ERTF have alternating selected and non-selected exhibitions.

-“Kaleidoscope 2018” will be held at Michaelhouse, St Michael’s Church, Trinity Street, Cambridge CB2 1SU.
+“Kaleidoscope 2018” was held at Michaelhouse, St Michael’s Church, Trinity Street, Cambridge CB2 1SU.
 It is located in the oldest part of Cambridge and has easy access for wheelchairs and buggies and is home to an award-winning café serving dishes created from local produce.
-It is beautiful setting and hosts exhibitions of many kinds.
-The footfall is high, some 2,000 per week, and will require no stewarding.
+It is a beautiful setting and hosts exhibitions of many kinds.

 Saffron Walden Museum Exhibition: